rdubois-crypto/FreshCryptoLib/solidity/src/README.md

 Full test with WychProof vectors and comparizon to existing libraries (orbs-network, obvioustech) is available in tests/WebAuthn_forge.

+### FCL_sha512.sol:

+A sha512 implementation of a one step SHA512 (processing Init/Update/Final at once) for message of size lesser than 61 bytes.
+Intended to be used by EdDSA only.

 ### FCL_eddsa.sol:

 Unfinished optimized implementation of EDDSA over ed25519 as specified by RFC 8032 https://datatracker.ietf.org/doc/html/rfc8032.
 Gas cost: 270K, (compared to best of our knowledge here at 1.2M: https://github.com/javgh/ed25519-solidity

-ToDO: implement same hack as for secp256r1
+ToDO: implement same hack as for secp256r1, integrate SHA512

 ### FCL_Webauthn:
 implementation of WebAuthn authentication mechanism on top of P256/sec256r1 ecdsa